SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 	*  Non-membranous organelles — does not posess own plasma => mostly part of the cytoskeleton of a cell
 		* Ribosomes => protein synthesizer in the cell
 		* Centrosome => forms flangella, cilla, and handles cells divisions
-		* Lysomoes => digesting large nutrients and changing them to what cells could process.
-Could be disabled by White Blood Cells  te delete
+		* Lysomoes => digesting large nutrients and changing them to what cells could process and work on energy metabolism
 		*